devcode1981/File-Provider-Storage/doc/howto/auto_devops/index.md

 Running [the Auto DevOps
 pipeline](https://gitlab.com/gitlab-org/gitlab/blob/a0d3691c8660c90a1db1bac3115f8c17a968f148/lib%2Fgitlab%2Fci%2Ftemplates%2FAuto-DevOps.gitlab-ci.yml)
-uses a lot of bandwidth doing the following with docker images:
+uses a lot of bandwidth doing the following with Docker images:

-- Runner downloads images from docker hub
+- Runner downloads images from Docker hub
 - Runner pushes images to the registry
 - K8s downloads images from the registry

-These docker images tend to be in the order of 400MB-1GB and the pipeline is not really well optimized for caching.
+These Docker images tend to be in the order of 400MB-1GB and the pipeline is not really well optimized for caching.
 So you will find that if you have a slow network you really won't be able to run these pipelines at all because it will take hours to complete.
 Even if you do have a fast connection you're still